wombleton/gitlaw-nz/acts/C/Charitable Trusts Act 1957.md

     (2) The Attorney-General may, instead of himself making any such inquiry or examination, from time to time appoint an officer of the Government service or any person to make the inquiry or examination in any specified case or cases; and it shall be lawful for the officer or person so appointed to examine and inquire into the charity or charities in New Zealand to which his appointment relates, including trusts for charitable purposes within the meaning of [Part 4][44], and the nature and objects, administration, management, and results thereof, and to examine and inquire into the value, condition, management, and application of the property and income belonging thereto.

     (3) It shall be the duty of all trustees and persons acting or having any concern in the management or administration of any such charity into which any such examination or inquiry is being made, or of the property or income thereof, on request, to produce to the Attorney-General or to the officer or person making the examination or inquiry all books, papers, writings, and documents in relation to the charity or the property and income thereof, or to the administration, management, value, condition, and application of that property and income, and to answer all questions and give all assistance in connection with the examination or inquiry which they are reasonably able to answer or give.
-Every person who acts in contravention of or fails to comply in any respect with any provision of this subsection commits an offence and shall be liable on summary conviction to a fine not exceeding 20 pounds.
+Every person who acts in contravention of or fails to comply in any respect with any provision of this subsection commits an offence and shall be liable on conviction to a fine not exceeding 20 pounds.

-    (4) Without restricting the generality of the foregoing provisions of this section, it is hereby declared that for the purposes of any such inquiry or examination the provisions of the [Commissions of Inquiry Act 1908][97] shall, so far as they are applicable and with the necessary modifications, apply as if the Attorney-General or the officer or person were a commission of inquiry appointed under that Act.
+    (4) Without restricting the generality of the foregoing provisions of this section, it is hereby declared that for the purposes of any such inquiry or examination the provisions of the [Commissions of Inquiry Act 1908][98] shall, so far as they are applicable and with the necessary modifications, apply as if the Attorney-General or the officer or person were a commission of inquiry appointed under that Act.

+    Section 58(3): amended, on 1 July 2013, by [section 413][86] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 59 Holder of property to transfer it in accordance with scheme